Audrey Joseph: Club Townsend

 In 1992, Joseph alongside Bill Camillo and Les Dirks took over the struggling Club Townsend.
 After the death of both Camillo and Dirks in late 1993 and early 1994, Joseph formed a partnership with Ty Dakota.

-At the time the popular Sunday night gay tea dance, Pleasuredome was happening.
-To complement, Dakota & Joseph founded Club Universe which became a renowned dance club and entertainment venue and hosted shows for international stars like Grace Jones, Cyndi Lauper, Chaka Kahn, The B-52's, Blondie, and disc jockeys from around the globe.
-Club Universe developed a reputation in the club scene for its ever-evolving, ever-changing themes each week.
+At the time, Sunday night gay tea dance Pleasuredome was happening.
+To complement, Dakota & Joseph founded Club Universe which became a dance club and entertainment venue and hosted shows for international stars like Grace Jones, Cyndi Lauper, Chaka Khan, The B-52's, Blondie, and disc jockeys from around the globe.
+Club Universe developed a reputation in the club scene for its ever-evolving and changing themes each week.

 Club Townsend and its counterpart King Street Garage hosted clubs like Wicked, Futura, New Wave City, Club Asia, Club Q, Electric and live performances by Sammy Hagar, Blues Traveler, The Wallflowers, Third Eye Blind, Big Bad Voodoo Daddy, Reverend Horton Heat, Bootsy Collins, George Clinton and Parliament Funkadelic.

 In November 2000, attorneys for the family of the late Jeffrey Goring, a San Jose man who died in February 2000 after collapsing on the dance floor at Club Universe, said they were filing a wrongful death lawsuit, complaining club employees waited too long to call 911 emergency services after Goring fell.
 Club officials denied the charges.
 The case was subsequently settled out of court and Goring was found to have no drugs in his system and had collapsed from an asthma attack; all parties in the lawsuit were bound to confidentiality.